oldoddtw/LogExpress/README.md

 ## Project Status
+- Officially announced on 2023/11/01.
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
+- Project is: _in progress_ / _complete_ / _no longer being worked on_.
 If you are no longer working on it, provide reasons why.

 ## Room for Improvement